hackforla/food-oasis-la/team.md

 ### Challenges:

--Deciding/discovering what data to collect
+* Deciding/discovering what data to collect
--Finding up-to-date datasets
+* Finding up-to-date datasets
--Cleaning datasets to select relevant and accurate information -Reconciling datasets into a single format
+* Cleaning datasets to select relevant and accurate information
+* Reconciling datasets into a single format
--Working with online mapping platforms in a way that reflects the GIS desktop application capabilities -Processing and creating georeferenced data, managing the complexity of datasets -Creating analysis layers
+* Working with online mapping platforms in a way that reflects the GIS desktop application capabilities
+* Processing and creating georeferenced data, managing the complexity of datasets
+* Creating analysis layers
--Manual data entry
+* Manual data entry

 ## The Design Team